 For an interesting alternate route back to the parking lot from here, you might enjoy the Glacial Erratic Trail which begins at the lower right edge of the clearing.
-Three large round worked granite benches will catch your eye on your way to the trail.
+Three large round worked granite benches memorializing the three brothers of the McGuire family will catch your eye on your way to the trail.
 But you will also be rewarded if you slow down and examine the tiny plants on your way to begin the trail through the woods.
 Orange paint blazes on the rocks will guide you so that you do not crush the plants as you go.

 Because they can withstand the stressful environment, many coastal plants are also found in tundra or on mountain tops.
-The small three-toothed cinquefoil with three reddish leaflets - superb fall color! - that you see growing among the rocks here is also found on the tableland of Mt.
+The small three-toothed cinquefoil (above) with three reddish leaflets - superb fall color! - that you see growing among the rocks here is also found on the tableland of Mt.
 Katahdin and as far north as Greenland.